kitchen/blog/source/about/index.markdown

 I also have a [GPG key][gpgkey] if you're into that sort of thing (I am, and you should be too) <!--- I should make up a post about gpg and link to it there -->

+What's with the tagline, you ask?
+Well.
+There's [this guy on reddit][shittywatercolour] who randomly illustrates people's comments in watercolors.
+(Sue me, I'm American, dammit)
+He may have been shitty in the beginning, but he's decidedly *unshitty* nowadays.
+I also read somewhere that you only get better at writing if you write, and since my main reason for not writing is that I feel like I don't write good, I should probably do this.

+My aim here is not to become internet famous like Shitty\_Watercolour.
+My aim is to write some stuff, maybe some stuff someone might someday read, maybe not.
+My aim is to become a better writer, so I can communicate more effectively.
+My aim is to put my thoughts in writing so I can look back 10 years from now and know what was going through my head because I put it in words rather than trying to figure out "wtf was I thinking" while looking at a piece of my code.
+My aim is to enjoy using a handful of tools to do something, and to have a purpose for sitting down in front of my keyboard rather than watching cat videos on youtube.
+My aim.
+Is to better myself as a person through writing.

+Maybe I can help you, while I'm at it?